FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Somnambulism

-Somnambulism, more commonly known as sleep walking, is a condition in which someone walks or performs complex action while still asleep.
+Somnambulism, more commonly known as sleepwalking, is a condition in which someone walks or performs complex actions while still asleep.
 Somnambulism is more common in children but can affect people of any age.
-Someone who is sleep walking will often be difficult to arouse, will not respond or be incoherent, and will not remember the episode of sleep walking when they awaken.
-An episode of sleep walking may last for up to half an hour.
+Someone who is sleepwalking will often be difficult to arouse, will not respond or be incoherent, and will not remember the episode of sleepwalking when they awaken.
+An episode of sleepwalking may last for up to half an hour.

 Somnambulism may cause accidents when someone performs unsafe actions while asleep.
 It may also lead to tiredness and less restorative sleep.
 Because someone who sleep walks is not aware of what occurs during an episode, they will not know that they have somnambulism unless someone else observes them performing actions while asleep.